 When it comes to bodybuilding, there’s not enough training on earth that will get you your dream body.
-You can be a workout nut and be super disciplined and consistent with your exercise routine, but if you don’t follow an efficient nutrition plan, you’re not only compromising your goals, but you can also cause harm to your body in the long term.
+You can be a workout nut and be super disciplined and consistent with your exercise routine, but if you don’t follow an bodybuilding diet plan, you’re not only compromising your goals, but you can also cause harm to your body in the long term.

 This is true of any fitness goal: an exercise routine is nothing without a nutritious, healthy and balanced diet.
 But in the world of bodybuilding, the nutrition plan must be taken a step further simply because the goals are bigger and more specific than ever.